LGBTQ history in New York: 1600–1799

 From the time of the first European settlements in what is now New York, sodomy was considered a capital offense.
 The New Netherland colony did not retain Dutch criminal law, but the West India Company, which was given legislative powers, gave the rulers of the colony powers to punish capital offenses, which may have included sodomy due to recorded punishments for the crime.

 In 1646, the first sodomy trial in the territory of New Netherland convicted Jan Creoli on a second offense of sodomy and sentenced him to death by strangulation; his body was then "burned to ashes".
 A second accused, Nicolas Hillebrant (or Hillebrantsen), was scheduled for a trial in 1658, but no further records indicate progress in the trial or an outcome; a third conviction in 1660, that of Jan Quisthout van der Linde (or Linden), who was accused of having had sex with his male servant, resulted in his being tied in a sack and dunked into a river to drown, while the servant was flogged.

 This status quo of the death penalty for sodomy would remain unchanged after New Netherland was taken by the Duke of York in 1664, and "buggery" was retained as a capital offense.
-However, a portion of modern New York fell from 1674 to 1702 within the northern portion of Quaker-ruled West Jersey, whose criminal code was silent on sodomy.
+However, a portion of modern New York fell from 1674 to 1702 within the northern portion of Quaker-majority West Jersey, whose criminal code was silent on sodomy.

 In 1796, the state's punishment for sodomy was reduced from death to a maximum of 14 years at either solitude or hard labor.